anthonychu/azure-webapps-deno-deploy/README.md

 ## How it works

-This action configures an Azure Web App for Linux to use a custom runtime image ([anthonychu/azure-webapps-deno](https://hub.docker.com/r/anthonychu/azure-webapps-deno)) and deploys your code using [Run From Package](https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package).
+This action configures an Azure Web App for Linux to use a [custom runtime image](https://hub.docker.com/r/anthonychu/azure-webapps-deno) and deploys your code using [Run From Package](https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package).

 It calls the Azure CLI.
 Ensure your workflow first calls `azure/login`.

 ---

-*Disclaimer: This is a community open source project.
+*This is a community open source project.
 No official support is provided by Microsoft.*